umutaydemir7/SDSP_group38/README.md

 the sklearn.feature_selection library while doing the feature selection process.
 Thus, we found the feature's importance points.
 Later, we collected these points by proportioning them to a hundred.
 We chose the features until we got 95 scores out of 100.
-Thus, we reduced our feature number to 19.
+Thus, we reduced our feature number to 19.<br />
 We chose the neural network as the machine learning model.
 Because one of the reasons for this was that we were asked about the probability of possible diseases as a model output.
 As a result of our research, we learned that we can produce this output with activation functions in the neural network model.
 We worked on a neural network for this.
 We used Keras to model with the Neural network.
 Keras is a simple tool for constructing a neural network.
-It is a high-level framework based on tensorflow, theano or cntk backends.The details of the neural network model we have created are as follows:
+It is a high-level framework based on tensorflow, theano or cntk backends.The details of the neural network model we have created are as follows:<br />
-  ● The model consists of a total of 4 layers, including an input layer, 2 hidden layers and an output layer.
+  ● The model consists of a total of 4 layers, including an input layer, 2 hidden layers and an output layer.<br />
   ● We used the relu function as the activation function on the input layer and hidden layers.
 We used softmax as the activation function on the output layer.
 Because softmax calculates probability values of possible target layers as output.
-This is our aim.
+This is our aim.<br />
   ● We used 128 neurons on the input layer, 64 neurons on the first hidden layer, 32 neurons on the second hidden layer and 4 neurons on the output layer.
 First of all, we trained our model with train data with whole features.
 While training the model, we set the number of epochs to be 120.
 Then we calculated accuracy with test data.
-When we created and trained models without feature selection, we achieved 0.87 accuracy.
+When we created and trained models without feature selection, we achieved 0.87 accuracy.<br />
 Then we created the same neural network model with the same activation functions.
 And we train the model with the selected data set and calculate accuracy with the test set.
 After eliminating unnecessary features, the accuracy of the created model was 90%.
-Eliminating unnecessary features had a positive effect on the model and enabled us to create a more accurate model.
+Eliminating unnecessary features had a positive effect on the model and enabled us to create a more accurate model.<br />
-Then we tried to set up different neural network models using the selected dataset.
+Then we tried to set up different neural network models using the selected dataset.<br />
   ● When we used sigmoid as the activation function, we achieved an accuracy of 87%.
-It seems that the relu activation function is more suitable for our dataset.
+It seems that the relu activation function is more suitable for our dataset.<br />
   ● We created a neural network model with 3 hidden l ayers together with the Relu activation function.
 The accuracy of this model is higher than the model with 2 hidden layers.
-The accuracy of this model came in over 90%.
+The accuracy of this model came in over 90%.<br />
 As a result, the model we use in our application consists of 1 input layer, 2 hidden layers and 1 output l ayer.
 Relu is used as an activation function in the input layer and hidden layers.
 Since we want to obtain a probability output on the output layer, softmax is used as the activation function.
-128 neurons are used on the input layer, 64 neurons on the first hidden layer, 32 neurons on the second hidden layer and 4 neurons on the output layer.
+128 neurons are used on the input layer, 64 neurons on the first hidden layer, 32 neurons on the second hidden layer and 4 neurons on the output layer.<br />

 # Task 2: Developing a Web Application